typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

     // they do not have the ability to add the private field. export type { Person };

-    // This is the controlled way of building a person. export function buildPerson(name: string, age: number): Person {
+    // This is the controlled way of building a person: users can only get a
+    // `Person` by calling this function, even though they can *name* the type
+    // by doing `import type { Person} from '...';`.
+    export function buildPerson(name: string, age: number): Person {
       return new Person(name, age);
     }